harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 Now, when not logged in, you see nothing.
 When logged in, you can play with demo contest.

-### 2. make DOMjudge use external id's for configuration data
+### 2. Make DOMjudge use external id's for configuration data

 To make DOMjudge use external id's for configuration data instead of internal id's we do: